Our star-spangled manner

-When it comes to who walks away with Best Picture, 40 million of us will fire up the popcorn and wait with baited breath for The Rock or Jennifer Lawrence or George Clooney to tell Ryan Seacrest who assembled they're $20,000 wardrobe choices and how excited they are to shower each other with praise for pretending to be people they never met or that are not real to begin with, while John Melia quietly provides aid to veterans whose limbs were obliterated in battle or Judith Lichtman tirelessly advocates for women's rights or Blake Mycoskie travels the globe to put shoes on the tattered feet of impoverished children.
+When it comes to who walks away with Best Picture, 40 million of us fire up the popcorn and wait with baited breath for The Rock or Jennifer Lawrence or George Clooney to tell Ryan Seacrest who assembled they're $50,000 wardrobe and how excited they are to shower each other with praise for pretending to be people they never met or that are not real to begin with, while John Melia quietly provides aid to veterans whose limbs were obliterated in battle or Judith Lichtman tirelessly advocates for women's rights or Blake Mycoskie travels the globe to put shoes on the tattered feet of impoverished children.